AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/overview/product-features.md

 ### Forward a message

-Users can forward a single or multiple combined messages to other users.
+Users can forward a single message to other users or forward multiple messages by sending a combined messages.

 The UI and logic structure are as follows: